oduwa/RWAndroidTryout/Part1_edited.markdown

 1. We define some private variables that are required for drawing the watch face, including an instance of Paint that will be used to draw the text. `TIME_FORMAT` is a special string that is used to specify the format the time will be displayed in.
 In this case, if either the hour or minute value has less than 2 digits, pad it with a zero.
 2. We implement the default initialiser for the new class.
 3. We implement a convenience initialiser that's used to do any necessary setup before calling the default initialiser.
 4. We create an instance of Paint, and set the colour, text size, and whether or not the text should be drawn using anti-aliasing.
-In the simplest sense, anti-aliasing refers to techniques used to improve the quality of raster images.
+In the simplest sense, anti-aliasing refers to graphics techniques used to improve the quality of raster images.
 5. This is where the actual drawing will take place, and it'll be called from within our **onDraw()** in **Engine**.
 You will be fleshing it out shortly.

 Now it's time to actually put something on-screen.
 Add the following inside **draw()**: